gwu-libraries/python-camp/_sources/glossary.md

     See the Python documentation for the complete list of [keywords](https://docs.python.org/3.8/reference/lexical_analysis.html#keywords).

+library

+    A term for a set of tools written in Python, usually involving functions and classes, designed to be used by other Python programmers.
+See {term}`import` for more information.

 list

     A Python {term}`type` for storing data sequentially, i.e., in order, where the data to be stored can consist of any mixture of valid Python types.